Facebook virus attacks and how to protect from them

 1. Copy and paste this post

-We’ve all seen posts on our timeline from friends that say something that tugs on our emotions or makes us excited or curious.
-Usually those posts ask us to copy and paste, rather than share.
+We’ve all seen posts on our timelines from friends that say something that tugs on our emotions or makes us excited or curious.
+Usually, those posts ask us to copy and paste rather than share.
 However, that request is a good sign the post has some kind of malicious intent behind it.
-The original poster either wants to protect their identity, knows the post might be removed (and so would also be removed on timelines where it was shared), or has included a misspelled word that will allow them to identify people who have copied and pasted it and target them in the future.
+The original poster either wants to protect their identity, knowing that the post might be removed (and so would also be removed on timelines where it was shared), or has included a misspelled word that will allow them to identify people who have copied and pasted it and will target them in the future.
 If the post offers to, for example, tell you your superhero name, it will ask for personal information.
 All of this can be used to target you in the future.
 The best way to avoid it is to ignore those posts that ask you to copy and paste rather than share.

 2. Spam posts